larowlan/time-travel-with-git/slides.md

 - how to determine what goes in core
 - too much to maintain in core
 - core is slow
 - how to do this generically
+- how to avoid bikeshed

 --